DSD-DBS/capella-collab-manager/docs/development/docs/code-style.md

   writing `from typing import SomeName`, use `import typing as t` and access typing related classes like `t.TypedDict`.

-      Use the new syntax and classes for typing introduced with Python 3.10 and available using `from __future__ import annotations` since Python 3.8.
-Be aware however that this only works in the context of annotations; the code still needs to run on Python 3.8!
-This means that in some (rare) cases, you *must* use the old-style type hints.
+      Use the new syntax and classes for typing introduced with Python 3.10.

       - Instead of `t.Tuple`, `t.List` etc. use the builtin classes `tuple`, `list` etc.